 We are different than the other companies.
 Why?
 We are proud of what we do and stand behind our services 100%.
 From the moment you call Salmon Raft to book a trip to the moment you drive away at the end of your rafting adventure, you will have direct contact with one of the owners.
 Chris and Lauren have built the business around the goal of being a part of every trip.
 This ensures that each trip is run the best it possibly can — we are the ones who answer your phone calls, respond to emails, and grocery shop for each trip.

 Tipping is customary and very much appreciated by our guide staff.
 If you feel that your river guides made your trip special, then a tip is appropriate.
-Tips are usually given to the trip leader to distribute evenly amongst the guides in the form of cash or Venmo.
+Tips are usually given to your Trip Leader, who will distribute tips evenly amongst the guides.
+To make it easy to split, and to avoid carrying cash around, our staff prefers gratuities in the form of Venmo.
+Cash is also acceptable; we cannot accept credit card tips, so thank you for planning ahead.
 A good rule of thumb is to tip a percentage of your trip total — somewhere between 10-20% would be generous.

 We are happy to offer modifications to our menu to accommodate guests with dietary restrictions and allergies.
 Our menu includes daytime snacks, lunches, appetizers, dinners, desserts, and breakfasts.
 Please note that we cannot always provide the same diversity or sophistication for restricted diets as we do for our regular menu.
 By the same token, we are often unable to source certain allergen-free snack foods in McCall, so feel free to bring your own items to supplement our supply.